 The friendship with Ennius is uncontroversial.
 Ennius dabbled in comedy, but was primarily penned tragedies for the stage.
 Friendship could also plausibly explain the refinement in Caecilius’ craft.
 His early career floundered, but around 180 he was the most successful comic playwright in Rome, and was even accorded the title of iudex (judge) of plays.

 Suetonius reports that he saw Terence’s Andria, which was first performed in 166 BCE, but Jerome dates his death one year after Ennius in 168.
-The latter date is probably the more accurate; that he was buried on the Janiculum near Ennius is as well likely if they were indeed contubernales.
+The earlier date is probably the more accurate, and the ancients wanted a direct tradition from Plautus to Caecilius Statius to Terence; that he was buried on the Janiculum near Ennius is as well likely if they were indeed contubernales.

 Forty-two titles are known by name.
 Of these, the Plocium held the most significance, since a sizable chunk of the play was preserved through Aulus Gellius, who quoted it for a comparison with the original Plokion by Menander.
 The great differences show that, like Plautus, Caecilius freely adapts his materials, rather than strictly translates it.

 More recently, around 300 lines of Obolostates (including the heading sive Faenerator) has been discovered at the Villa of the Papyri of Mysteries in Pompeii.